Bobpick/Geographic_Profiling/README.md

 ## Understanding the Predictive Algorithms

 - **Predictive Algorithms:** Employs multiple machine learning models (Rossmo's Formula, Crime Geographic Targeting, Negative Exponential Distance Decay, Linear Distance Decay) to predict future crime locations.
-- **Heatmap Visualization:** Generates a heatmap to visualize the probability distribution of future crime locations based on combined model predictions.
+- **Heatmap Visualization:** Generates a heatmap to visualize the probability distribution of future crime locations and home of the perpertrtor based on combined model predictions.
 - **Consensus Highlighting:** Identifies and marks locations where multiple models agree on high probability, indicating areas of increased concern.
 - **Data Integration:** Incorporates crime data from CSV files and sex offender location data from PDF files.
 - **Interactive Map:** Creates an interactive Folium map for easy exploration of crime data, predictions, and locations of interest.